Alexandrovskaya Sloboda Branch of the State Vladimir-Suzdal Museum-Reserve

 About museum

-The State Historical, Architectural and Art Museum-Reserve 'Alexandrovskaya Sloboda' is located in the oldest residence of Moscow rulers — the Alexandrov Kremlin.
+The Alexandrovskaya Sloboda Museum is located in the oldest residence of the Moscow rulers — the Alexandrov Kremlin.
 Beginning in 1513 a grand palace-and-church ensemble was erected here, surpassing the Moscow Kremlin in beauty and grandeur.
-From 1565 the Sloboda became the capital of Russia and a diplomatic, political and cultural center of medieval Russia.
-The best craftsmen, icon painters and musicians lived and worked here; the first Russian singing school and the first provincial printing house were established.
-In the 17th–19th centuries the Sloboda was visited by almost all the ruling members of the Romanov dynasty.
-Today the museum-reserve 'Alexandrovskaya Sloboda' is a careful guardian of the history of the royal kremlin.
-It presents nineteen permanent exhibitions and displays housed in white-stone interiors, as well as numerous animated excursions and special event celebrations.
+From 1565 the Sloboda became the capital of Russia and the diplomatic, political, and cultural center of medieval Russia.
+The finest craftsmen, icon painters, and musicians lived and worked here; the first Russian singing school and the first provincial printing press were established.
+In the 17th–19th centuries the Sloboda was visited by almost all members of the Romanov dynasty.
+Today the Alexandrovskaya Sloboda museum-reserve carefully preserves the history of the tsar's kremlin.
+It features nineteen permanent exhibitions and displays housed in white-stone interiors, as well as numerous interactive tours and event festivals.